bytex-solutions/snamp/docs/adapters/ssh-adapter.md

 1. Using _public key_ - specify _publicKeyFile_ and, optionally, `publicKeyFileFormat` configuration parameters

 ### Server certificate
 Server certificate can be generated using `openssl` utility.
-The adapter supports the following types (`hostKeyType` configuration property) of certificate:
+The adapter supports following types (`hostKeyType` configuration property) of certificate:

 Value | Description
 ---- | ----
-PEM | A pair of public/private keys that can be generated by `openssl` utility SER | A serialized pair of public/private keys as Java objects
+PEM | Pair of public/private keys that can be generated by `openssl` utility SER | Serialized pair of public/private keys as Java objects

 It is highly recommended to use `PEM` file format.